Nutrition Advice for “Young” Seniors

-- Vitamin D. Last fall, the 14-member expert committee assembled by Institute of Medicine of the National Academies tripled the recommended intake for vitamin D from 200 IU/day to 600 IU/day for all people between 1 and 70 years old.
+- Vitamin D. Last fall, the 14-member expert committee assembled by the Institute of Medicine of the National Academies tripled the recommended intake for vitamin D from 200 IU/day to 600 IU/day for all people between the ages of 1 and 70 years old.

-- Action: Get vitamin D–from fortified foods and fatty cold-water fish, such as salmon.
+- Action: Get vitamin D from fortified foods and fatty cold-water fish, such as salmon.
 Many people come up short, especially those living in northern climes, so ask your doctor or dietitian if you should try a vitamin D supplement.
-Daily intakes of up to 4,000 IU of vitamin D per day are considered safe.
+Daily intakes of up to 4,000 IU of vitamin D per day may be considered safe.

 - Vitamin K. Vitamin D gets more press, but vitamin K is vital for bone health too.
 Numerous recent studies have suggested that getting more vitamin K can strengthen bones in older adults.